 As the Committee for Accuracy in Middle East Reporting in America (CAMERA), among others, has documented, the Temple Mount has long been a wellspring for incitement to anti-Jewish violence by Islamists who seek to deny the Jewish people’s religious and historical connections to the land.
 Indeed, Palestinian movements like Hamas and Fatah routinely broadcast propaganda, both in their official media and even in their educational curricula, with this objective in mind.

 Perhaps most infamously, several Palestinian leaders and movements have employed the so-called “al-Aqsa libel” to incite terrorist attacks.
-This decades-old lie consists of the claim that Jews seek to destroy or damage the al-Aqsa mosque, which is located on the Temple Mount.
-The founding father of the Palestinian Arab movement, Amin al-Husseini, made such claims in 1929, inciting anti-Jewish pogroms which murdered 133 men, women and children and injured 339 others.
+This decades-old lie consists of the claim that Jews seek to destroy or damage the Al-Aqsa mosque, which is located on the Temple Mount.
+The founding father of the Palestinian Arab movement, Amin al-Husseini, made such claims in 1929, inciting anti-Jewish pogroms that murdered 133 men, women and children, and injured 339 others.